How Do I Become a WindReach Farm Volunteer?

 Criminal Record Check

-All WindReach Farm volunteers are asked to submit a current (within the last year) Criminal Record Check including the Vulnerable Sector Check.
+All WindReach Farm volunteers 18 years of age and older are asked to submit a current (within the last year) Criminal Record Check including the Vulnerable Sector Check.
 You must get the Criminal Record Check from the area in which you live.

 The current fee in Durham is $20 for volunteers.
 Only exact change will be taken.
 Acceptable forms of payment include: cash, Visa, MasterCard, Debit, certified cheque, money order or bank draft.